sirgallo/rdb/Readme.md

 ## To Come

-The database is currently in its infancy, so many changes are coming in the pipeline:

-  1. range queries
-  2. value schemas and indexing on fields in the structs
-  3. better unit tests
+  1. better unit tests
+  2. update state machine to include object schemas (using reflection)